All of our gates are made with top quality materials, allowing your gate to be a long-lasting fixture on your property for years to come.

-American Fence Company of Omaha has done every type of residential and commercial gate you could imagine.
+American Fence Company of Iowa has done every type of residential and commercial gate you could imagine.
 Our gates can be found in the heart of the Yellowstone National Forest to the base of the Grand Canyon.
 We have secured the United States’ nuclear power plants, military bases and some top-secret facilities that we can’t even tell you about.

 We offer a wide variety of gates, and they all have their own applications and uses.
 Read through America’s Gate Company’s guide on how to select your gate for more assistance on deciding the right type of gate for you.

 This gate is commonly referred to as a “sliding” gate and is most common type of slide gate.
 The gate itself does not touch the ground and is supported by rollers attached to large gate posts set to one side of the opening.
 The gate will have a tail section that is used to support the gate when it is in the closed position.
 The tail section is approximately half of the length of the gate opening.
 It is important to ensure that adequate storage space equal to the sum of the gate opening and tail section is available so that the gate can fully open.
 Cantilever gates can be constructed with all types of fencing, but will require a steel or aluminum frame.
 These gates may be built to look like Estate swing gates or covered with vinyl, wood, etc. Check out America’s Gate Company’s in-depth guide on how to select your cantilever gate.